 "label": "MSA-2026-014"

-}'kind is one of contract, invoice, prescription, claim, document, image, audio, video, conversation, custom. label is an optional short reference (an invoice number, a case id).
-Do not put PII in it.
+}'kind is one of contract, invoice, prescription, claim, document, image, audio, video, conversation, custom. label is optional, do not put PII in it.
+The response is your receipt:

 {